bminortx/bminortx.github.io/_posts/2015-05-31-Rise-Of-AI-Two.md

 2. Take it off a shelf, and
 3. Put it in a box

 From a robotics standpoint, this workflow is _hard_ to get right.
 And yet, it's so simple compared to what a human might be able to do.
-There are upsides and downsides to both people and robots (one gets tired, the other breaks), but the cognitive difference is hopefully (for now) clear[^6].
+There are upsides and downsides to both people and robots (one gets tired, the other breaks), but the cognitive difference is hopefully (for now) clear<span class="ref"><span class="refnum">[6]</span><span class="refbody">It actually was a [pretty cool contest](http://amazonpickingchallenge.org/details.shtml).</span></span>.

 By the way, this challenge is one of the market incentives that push this field of research to progress as fast as possible, directly contradicting the "Let's think about this" attitude that many now advocate.
-Tons of money is funneled into machine learning and robotics by big corporations hoping that the next big thing will be _their_ next big thing[^7] which, to be fair, is something I would do if I was a big corporation.
+Tons of money is funneled into machine learning and robotics by big corporations hoping that the next big thing will be _their_ next big thing<span class="ref"><span class="refnum">[7]</span><span class="refbody">Crazy Cat Generator! powered by Under Armour.</span></span> which, to be fair, is something I would do if I was a big corporation.
 But I also think that the research community can still very much afford to push the State Of The Art, because a self-driving car does not a human mind make.
-I would fear dumb AI; don't want that lug of bolts driving you around, if you get my drift[^8].
+I would fear dumb AI; don't want that lug of bolts driving you around, if you get my drift<span class="ref"><span class="refnum">[8]</span><span class="refbody">My _tokyo_ drift!
+I'm so sorry.</span></span>.

 - - - - - - - - -